NICMx/Jool/doc/usr/quirk-thieve.markdown

 	hdr = ipv6_hdr(skb);
 {% endhighlight %}

-So with or without defrag dilemma, Jool absolutely has to prevent the kernel from seeing the mangled packets.
+In other words, Jool absolutely has to prevent the kernel from seeing the mangled packets.